Tom Daley wins 10m diving bronze in Tokyo to collect his fourth Olympic medal

 Daley’s first dive of six immediately put him amongst the leaders and he stayed there throughout the competition to match the bronze he won at London 2012

 One dive was all it took.
-Almost two weeks had passed since Tom Daley won synchro gold with Dan Goodfellow, enough time to knit a medal pouch and a fetching cardigan that has no place in the Tokyo heat.
+Almost two weeks had passed since Tom Daley won synchro gold with Matty Lee, enough time to knit a medal pouch and a fetching cardigan that has no place in the Tokyo heat.
 But in a flash and a gentle splash he announced himself as a serious medal threat in the men’s 10m final, and he never looked back.

 Daley’s opening dive drew nines from the judges and put a score of 98.60 on the board, enough for second place behind China’s Cao Yuan.
 After three dives Daley led, narrowly, and only his failure to contain the splash of his fourth hurt a near-faultless display as he settled for bronze behind the immaculate winner Cao and his teammate Yang Jian.